Lushi (book)

-The Lushi (路史, Grand History), formerly known as the Lopi, (Note: The name comes from reading the characters of the author's name 罗泌 as Luo Bi, formerly romanized as Lo Pi, and then taking them as the name of the work or as a style name.) is an unofficial history of China written by Southern Song Dynasty scholar Luo Mi or Luo Bi (罗泌; 1131 – c.
+The Lushi (路史, Grand History), is an unofficial history of China written by Southern Song Dynasty scholar Luo Mi or Luo Bi (罗泌; 1131 – c.
 1189), with key assistance from his son Luo Ping (罗苹).
 As Lushi interpolates historical facts with legends and folklore collected from Taoist and divinational scriptures, its reliability has been disputed by historians.
 However, it is a valuable work for the study of ancient Chinese mythology.
 The extant version of Lushi was assembled by the later scholars based on Luo's work.